Technical Architecture · Draft 1.0 · Last updated August 2026

 Why Bitcoin

 The largest and most heavily computationally secured public ledger in continuous operation: running since 2009, no successful attack on confirmed blocks, fully public, no account or fee required to verify.
-Additional anchoring to supplementary ledgers (e.g. bloXberg) is available for institutions seeking redundancy.
+A second, independent timestamping method is planned, to give institutions seeking redundancy more than one anchor.

 What the anchor proves